KameshLeVI/Advanced-C-Lab-Manual/module 11.md

-# EXP NO:11C PROGRAM TO WRITE THE LOGIC FOR THE REQUESTS
+# EXP NO: 5C PROGRAM TO WRITE THE LOGIC FOR THE REQUESTS
 # Aim:
 To write a C program to write the logic for the requests